-The mission of the Occupational Safety and Fire Prevention (OSFP) Program is to help provide a safe and healthy environment for learning and working for all UTHealth Houston faculty, employees, students, medical residents and visitors.
-Environmental Health and Safety (EHS) performs routine surveillance of all UTHealth Houston buildings and grounds to anticipate, recognize, evaluate and control hazards and to ensure compliance with fire and life safety code requirements.
-Through scheduled testing and proactive evaluation, OSFP strives to minimize the incidence of accidents and injuries across our campus.
-Simply put, we exist to help people go home as healthy and safe as when they arrive on our campus each day. .
+The mission of the Occupational Safety and Fire Prevention (OSFP) Program is to provide, promote, and support a safe and healthy environment for learning, research, and clinical care for all UTHealth Houston faculty, employees, students, medical residents and visitors.
+Through a proactive approach of safety across our campus buildings and grounds, Environmental Health and Safety (EHS) diligently works to anticipate, recognize, evaluate and mitigate hazards to ensure compliance aligning with current fire and life safety code standards.
+By providing campus outreach, trainings, scheduled testing and evaluation, OSFP strives to minimize incidents to safeguard our campus community of more than 19,000 people spread across more than 6 million square feet in the world’s largest medical center complex.
+Simply put, we exist to help people go home as healthy and as safely as when they arrive on our campus each day.

 15 Second Delayed Egress door